warren/perdicis-notes/content/Fluffy American pancakes.md

 ![[Pasted image 20250111093043.png]]

 ## What is it
 Unusually fluffy American pancakes.
-When cooked correctly they have a flaky texture that's almost croissant-like.
+When cooked correctly they have a flaky texture that's almost croissant-like, with small bubbles.

 ## Ingredients
 - 1 egg